whitneylavalle/SQL-Rockbuster-Sealth-Analysis/README.md

 4. Where are customers with a high lifetime value based?
 5. Do sales figures vary between geographic regions?

 I used SQL queries and Tableau to answer these questions in the form of a final presentation.

-Accompanying visualizations incldued below, SQL queries and final presentation included in his repository as separate files.
+Accompanying visualizations incldued below.
+Data dictionary, final presentation, and SQL queries included in his repository as separate files.

 Data Summary: